jeremybytes/async-virtual-seminar-2025/Labs/Lab03/Lab03-Instructions.md

 ## Objectives

 This lab uses a machine-learning application that recognizes hand-written digits (0 through 9).
 The current application shows the number of digits processed and outputs the number that were recognized incorrectly.
 The process takes several seconds to several minutes to complete (depending on the number of items processed).
-The objective of this lab is to use progress reporting to add a progress bar as well as a visualizer to show the currently processed item.
+The objective of this lab is to use progress reporting to add a progress bar as well as a visualizer to show the last item processed.

 *Note: The algorthms used here are very naive (i.e. not very complex).
 They use a "closest match" methodology.
 It is error prone; however, it still achieves 93%-96% accuracy.*